 When you save data in your application, you will need to think about the structure of the data, and how it should be represented in the Editor.
 That's where defining types and fields is extremely important.
 The explanations below for the different concepts will use the hypothetical case of a car rental marketplace, that enables users to lend their car to other users.

-The different types of data are the most high-level concept you define when you build a data-driven application.
+The different types of data ("data types") are the most high-level concept you define when you build a data-driven application.
 They let you describe an entry in the database as a XX.
-In our marketplace case, the different types of data will include a 'Car', a 'Booking', a 'Review'.
+In our marketplace case, the different data types will include a 'Car', a 'Booking', a 'Review'.
 Defining these types is the first step to describe what the database will contain, before defining how to describe these items.

-As soon as a type exists in Bubble, a secondary type will be defined as well, as a list of things of that type.
-If a type is is a 'car', a 'list of cars' will be another type that you can work with in Bubble, display in a repeating group, etc.
+As soon as a data type exists in Bubble, a list of things of that type also becomes possible.
+If a data type is a 'car', a 'list of cars' will be another type that you can work with in Bubble, display in a repeating group, etc.

-When you create a field on a type (the User Interface to do this will be covered later in this chapter), you have to pick a type for the that field.
-Most fields will use one of the Bubble-built-in simple types.
+When you create a field on a data type (the User Interface to do this will be covered later in this chapter), you have to pick a type for the that field.
+Most fields will use one of the Bubble-built-in field types:

 - text: used to represent a text (a chain of characters)